-The Wauwatosa Common Council will hold a Public Hearing on Tuesday May 21 at 7:30 pm to take public comment on the proposed zoning changes for MidTown Tosa.
+The Wauwatosa Common Council's Community Affairs Committee will discuss the proposed Zoning changes for MidTown on Tuesday May 28 at 8 pm.
 The MidTown Board supports the proposed changes and would also like the height restriction in the MID-MIX district (core commercial) to revert back to 4 stories 55 feet (currently there are no height restrictions)

 Please consider attending and speaking in support.
 If you can't make it to the hearing, consider sending an email of support to city clerk Carla Ledesma at email@example.com